 Our initial content marketing audits often find that publishers are doing a great job of creating and distributing free daily email newsletters.
 These newsletters keep the readers engaged with high-quality content and typically carry third-party sponsored ads, along with occasional in-house ads for magazine subscriptions, all-access memberships and/or one-shot products like books.

-Unfortunately, we find that this is where a lot of publishers stop.
-What they’re forgetting is a spotlight email, and we recommend one spotlight email for every product platform you sell each week.
-If you sell books, a video training membership, a magazine and a live event, there are at least two promotional emails you could be sending per week.
+Unfortunately, we find that this is where many publishers stop.
+What they’re forgetting is a dedicated spotlight email, and we recommend at least one spotlight email, if not more, for every product platform you sell each week.
+If you sell books, a magazine or all-access membership, and a live event, there are at least three promotional emails that could be sent per week.

 What is a spotlight email?

 At Mequoda, we call any promotional email that features a single product or subscription a spotlight.
 The idea behind this email is that the publisher is shining a spotlight on one product instead of trying to sell a bunch of things at one time.
 There are plenty of benefits to featuring one item, for example:

 - Creating a promotional calendar that aligns with the topics of your email newsletters and/or what topics sell best

 - Better conversion tracking from email because there’s only one product to track